sethetter/seth.computer/src/index.md

 # Hi, I'm Seth

-<p class="lead">I am a web application developer with a huge passion for
+<p class="lead">I am a web application developer with a passion for
-community, open government, and civic involvement.</p>
+community and civic tech.</p>

 <p>For more info, visit the <a href="/about">about page</a>.</p>